AlexCline/puppet-mounts/README.md

 This module depends on the [AlexCline-dirtree](http://forge.puppetlabs.com/AlexCline/dirtree) and [AlexCline-fstab](http://forge.puppetlabs.com/AlexCline/fstab) modules.
 Installing with
 `puppet module install` will install the required dependencies.

+*Note: If using ensure=>absent, the destination directory will not be automatically removed.
+A notice will be displayed on the client about removing the directory manually.

 Examples
 --------